F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/ltm/README.md

 All BIG-IP VE instances deploy with a single interface (NIC) attached to a public subnet.
 This single interface processes both management and data plane traffic.
 The LTM and ASM provide advanced traffic management and security functionality.
 The CloudFormation template collects some initial deployment input parameters and creates an auto scale group of BIG-IP VEs.
 The instances parameters and configurations are defined by the Auto Scale group's *launch configuration*.
 The launch configuration is used to:

   - Set the BIG-IP system information: hostname, NTP, DNS settings, and so on.
-  - Provision the WAF module: BIG-IP Application Security Manager (ASM)
+  - Provision the LTM module: BIG-IP Local Traffic Manager
   - Join the auto scale cluster
   - Deploy integration with EC2 Auto Scale and CloudWatch services for scaling of the BIG-IP tier.
-  - Create an initial HTTP virtual server with a basic Web Application Firewall policy (Low, Medium, High)
-    - See the [Security Blocking Levels](##security-blocking-levels-) section for a description of the blocking levels for the Web Application Firewall presented in the template.

 The CloudFormation template uses the default **Best** image available in the AWS marketplace to license these modules (you can choose 1000, 200, or 25 Mbps).
 Once the first instance is deployed, it becomes the cluster primary and all subsequent instances launched will join a cluster primary to pull the latest configuration from the cluster.
 In this respect, you can make changes to the running configuration of this cluster and not have to manage the lifecycle of the configuration strictly through the Launch Configuration.